odinsoft-lab/seed.net/docs/ROADMAP.md

 # Project Roadmap

-This roadmap outlines the planned evolution of seed.security.
+This roadmap outlines the planned evolution of seed.net.
 Timelines are indicative and may change based on community needs and maintainer capacity.

 ## Short term (0-1 releases)